gymore-io/palette/palette/README.md

 * Type system representations of color spaces, including RGB, HSL, HSV, HWB, L\*a\*b\*, L\*C\*h°, XYZ and xyY.
 * Copy free conversion to and from color buffers allows simple integration with other crates and systems.
-* Color operations implemented as traits, such as arithmetics, lighten/darken, hue shift, mixing/interpolating, as well as the SVG blend functions.
+* Color operations implemented as traits, such as arithmetic, lighten/darken, hue shifting, mixing/interpolating, and SVG blend functions.
 * Provides types for creating gradients.
 * Color spaces can be customized, using type parameters, to support different levels of precision, linearity, white points, RGB standards, etc.
 * Supports `#[no_std]`, with ony gradients and dynamic named colors disabled.